yaphi1/jsc/outreach/css-tricks/css-tricks_tracking_tags.md

 If the code is given to you in a Word doc or a PDF instead of a plain text file, unwanted formatting could cause errors.
 For example, you might get curly "smart quotes," and those will cause issues.

 - **Watch out for document.write**
 If a tracking tag uses `document.write` in the code, see if you can ask for a version that doesn't use it.
-It can behave unpredictably, and if you want to load the script asynchronously for a performance boost, forget it.
+It'll block your page from loading, it can behave unpredictably, and if you want to load the script asynchronously for a performance boost, forget it.

 - **Unnecessary global variables**
 If a tracking script has a global variable that doesn't need to be global, it could interfere with the variables on your site.